 - A link to the Applicant Status Portal will be made available within the “Application Submitted” email notification received upon application submission

-- You may modify your personal information (addresses, email, password), and the name of the referees and their contact information on the Applicant Status Portal but you will not be able to change your application program selections once the application is submitted.
+- You may modify your personal information (addresses, email, password),on the Applicant Status Portal but you will not be able to change your application program selections or the name of the referees and their contact information once the application is submitted.
 Indicated referees can be updated if they have not already provided a recommendation letter.
 If you realize that there is a mistake on your application after you’ve submitted it, please contact pgmedoc [at] mcgill.ca , please do not submit a new application, we will make the necessary change.

 - The Application Checklist will list supporting documentation required to complete your application.
 It is your responsibility to ensure Sponsors, Program Directors, Deans and/or indicated referees provide checklist items in a timely manner.